Runner of the month — May

 What’s your favorite race distance?
 And what was your most memorable race and tell us why.

 I haven’t done many races and I’m still trying out different distances.
 I tend to pick my races based on their history rather than their distance.
 For example, I try to make it back to my hometown of Cumberland, Rhode Island for the town’s annual 4 mile 4th of July road race each summer.
 I’ve also run San Francisco’s own historic Bay to Breaker’s, which is a quirky race with an unusual distance.
 My favorite race so far has been Philadelphia’s Broad Street Run, which is a 10 miler spanning the distance of the city from north to south.
 The race takes you through many of Philly’s unique neighborhoods and the crowd energy is amazing!

 What running goals do you have for the future?

 I’ve always wanted to try running a marathon, so my immediate goal is to complete the SF marathon this summer.
 After that, I’ll have to see.

-What do you like to do when you are not running?
+What do you like to do when you’re not running?

 Did you like this story?
-Share it with your friends and inspire others to become their very best.
+Share it with your friends and inspire others to live healthier lives.